Brighton East

 PROFILE FAQ

-Brighton East has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Brighton East has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 49 such projects that could impact the area.
-Notable ones include Bayside Gallery Building Works, 111 Carpenter Brighton Townhomes, 24 Burrows Street Brighton, and Ormond Station Development (Ormond Place).
-The following list details those considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified a total of fifty projects likely to impact the area.
+Notable projects include Bayside Gallery Building Works, 111 Carpenter Brighton Townhomes, 24 Burrows Street Brighton, and Ormond Station Development (Ormond Place).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.